 Health Benefits of Winter Melon

-Boost Vision: A significant amount of research has linked vision problems to a deficiency in riboflavin, more commonly known as vitamin B2.
+A significant amount of research has linked vision problems to a deficiency in riboflavin, more commonly known as vitamin B2.
 Winter melon also has very high levels of vitamin B2, more than 11% of your daily requirement in a single serving.
-By increasing the amount of vitamin B2 in your system, you can reduce your chances of eye disorders, while the antioxidants found in winter melon help to reduce oxidative stress in the retina and macular degeneration.
+By increasing the amount of vitamin B2 in your system, you can reduce your chances of eye disorders, while the antioxidants found in winter melon may help reduce oxidative stress in the retina and macular degeneration.